aanghs22/gitnetwork/README.md

 ## Data Exploration
 ### Visualizations
 (1) Choropleth Charts
-- Adopted to display the bus stop densities across Singapore, segmented by subzones.
+- Displays the bus stop densities across Singapore, segmented by subzones.

 (2) Chord Diagrams
-- Adopted to display the flows between different regions/planning areas/subzones in Singapore.
+- Displays the flows between different regions/planning areas/subzones in Singapore.
 - These diagrams represent flows or connections between several entities (i.e. nodes).
 - Each fragment is represented by a fragment on the counterpart of the circular layout.
 - Links are drawn between each of the entities.
 The size of the links correlate with the importance of flow between the entities.